elementifywp/elementify-addons-for-elementor/readme.txt

 ### Documentation and Support

 - If you have any more questions, visit our support on the [Plugin's Forum](https://wordpress.org/support/plugin/elementify-addons-for-elementor).
-- For more information about features, FAQs and documentation, check out our website at [Elementify Addons](https://elementifywp.com/elementify-addons).
+- For more information about features, FAQs and documentation, check out our website at [Elementify Addons for Elementor](https://elementifywp.com/elementify-addons).

 == Installation ==